core-wg/oscore/draft-ietf-core-object-security.md

 ## Delay and Mismatch Attacks ##

 In order to prevent response delay and mismatch attacks {{I-D.mattsson-core-coap-actuators}} from on-path attackers and compromised proxies, OSCOAP binds responses to the request by including the request's ID (Sender ID or Recipient ID) and sequence number in the AAD of the response.
-The server therefore needs to store the request's ID (Sender ID or Recipient ID) and sequence number until all responses has been sent.
+The server therefore needs to store the request's ID (Sender ID or Recipient ID) and sequence number until all responses have been sent.

 # Processing {#processing}